TwoStoryRobot/workshop-git/README.md

 help build this workshop!
 You'll see **WIP** scattered about.
 That just means the section is Work In Progress.

+## Communication

+Git (and github) is not just a tool for version control.
+It's also a communication tool.
+We should strive to be excellent communicators.
+We are going to practice communicating here in this workshop.

 ## Forks

 **WIP**